lucia-auth/lucia/docs/pages/guides/validate-session-cookies/index.md

 const sessionId = getCookie(lucia.sessionCookieName);
 ```

-When setting cookies you can get the cookies name, value, and attributes from the `SessionCookie` object.
+When setting cookies you can get the cookies name, value, and attributes from the `Cookie` object.

 ```ts
 const sessionCookie = lucia.createSessionCookie(sessionId);